boypt/openssh-rpms/README.md

 ```
 ### Note for CentOS 5:

-- Perl 5.10+ is needed (`./configure.gnu && make && make install`)
+- [Perl 5.10+](http://www.cpan.org/src/) is needed during build (`./configure.gnu && make && make install`)
-- `gcc44` is prefered
+- `gcc44` is prefered (`yum install gcc44`)

 ## Usage

 ```
+# 1. Install build requirements as listed above.
-# Edit version.env file if you want a specific version of openssh/openssl combination (or maybe I havn't updated to the latest).
+# 2. Edit version.env file if you want a specific version of openssh/openssl combination (or maybe I havn't updated to the latest).

-# Download source packages.
+# 3. Download source packages.
 # if any error comes up, just manally download the source tar files into the `downloads` dir.
 ./pullsrc.sh

-# Run the script to build RPMs.
+# 4. Run the script to build RPMs.
+./compile.sh
 # For CentOS 5, the default rpmbuild didn't set the variable of `${dist}`, manually run the script with argument `./compile.sh el5`
-./compile.sh
 ```

 ## Security

-For **OLD** systems that are still on production, TOP security is hardly the first concern, while compatibility is.
+For **OLD** systems that are still on production, TOP security is hardly our first concern, while compatibility is.

 This package provede the following options in `/etc/ssh/sshd_config` to work like the triditional sshd.